brewchetta/cli-covid-scraper/README.md

 The app will attempt to update the first time it's run each day.
 You can force an update with `update` as an argument (for example, `bin/run update`).

 You can additionally display a general overview along with specific state data by including the `general` argument.
 For example, `bin/run general ny nj` would display an overview of the USA as well as specific information for NY and NJ.

+If the shell command has been installed, the replace `bin/run` with `covid` to run the program (try `covid ny nj`).
+The shell command can be run from any directory.

 ### Credit